impactcrew/plex-desktop-widget/README.md

 # Run the build script (creates universal binary)
 ./build.sh

-# The app will be at: build/PlexWidget.app
+# The app will be at: build/NowPlaying for Plex.app
 # Copy to Applications folder
-cp -r build/PlexWidget.app /Applications/
+cp -r "build/NowPlaying for Plex.app" /Applications/
 ```

 ## Development